tpatterson1996/lcc-metadata-manual/record/metatdata/parent-metadata.md

 ---

-Parent Metadata allows for an association between the current project or product and its parent folder on ScienceBase.
+**Parent Metadata **is used to define the folder on ScienceBase where the project or product will be published to.

 The following fields are required for Parent Metadata creation: